Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

    Commands for cosmic ray cleaning.
 Cosmic rays should be removed as they can lead to poor fitting when using PSF photometry and increased counts when using aperture.
-By default we use `Astroscrappy <https://github.com/astropy/astroscrappy>`_ for comsic ray removal.
+By default we use `Astroscrappy <https://github.com/astropy/astroscrappy>`_ for cosmic ray removal.